 The most simple method for uninstalling Windows 11 involves reverting to Windows 10.
 This approach ensures that none of your files are lost.
 However, there is a crucial caveat – you must initiate this process within 10 days of your initial

-Step 1: Open the Windows 11 settings menu with Windows Key+ I
+Step 1: Open the Windows 11 settings menu with Windows key + I.

-Step 2: On the sidebar, click Windows Update
+Step 2: On the sidebar, click Windows update.

-Step 3: In the middle of your screen, click Advanced Options
+Step 3: In the middle of your screen, click Advanced options.

-Step 4: Click Recovery followed by the Go Back button.
+Step 4: Click Recovery followed by the Go back button.

 After a few restarts, your PC will be set back to Windows 10 and will no longer be on Windows 11.
 This is the safest and easiest way to go back to Windows 10 as it keeps everything in place.
 You will not lose any of your files or documents, but any apps you installed while using

 Step 1: Visit Microsoft’s website and download the Windows 10 Media Creation Tool.